weecology/retriever/docs/developer.rst

 these systems and results reported in the ``checks`` section of the pull request page.

-To update the confa-forge retriever-feedstock, please reference the updating retriever-feedstock section from the 'conda-forge/retriever-feedstock <https://github.com/conda-forge/retriever-feedstock>'_ repository:
-"
-For improving the retriever recipe as well as for building a new package version, please fork `this repository <https://github.com/conda-forge/retriever-feedstock>`_ and submit a PR.

-Once submitted, the changes will be executed across the appropriate platforms to ensure a successful build.

-After merging your PR, the recipe will be re-constructed and uploaded autonomously to the conda-forge channel.
-The built packages should now be available for everyone to install and use from the channel.

-All branches in the conda-forge/retriever-feedstock are created and uploaded dynamically, so PRs should be based on branches in forks.
-Branches in the main repository shall be used to build distinct package versions only.

-For producing a uniquely identifiable distribution:

- If the version of a package is not being incremented, then the build/number can be added or increased .
- If the version of a package is being incremented, then remember to return the build/number back to 0.
-"

 Creating or Updating a Conda Release
 ====================================